pomme-clic/s-money-documentation/docs/docs/payments/IP.md

 <Highlight>

-The SEPA instant payment can be used in EUR only.
+The SEPA Instant payment can be used in EUR only.
 The transfer is done within seconds.

 </Highlight>